galliani/urku-jekyll/_portofolio/rose-mary.md

   _Another colour of Roses: Red, White, Soft Pink, Pink Fanta, Purple_

   _Another colour of cellophane_

+  _The price is vary, depends on the amount of the rose_
 price: '270000'
 category: Roses Bouquet
 display_picture: /images/feed130-bersemi.jpg